A community-driven, practical User Experience conference in the heart of Cambridge

 You'll leave UX Cambridge 2016 with new ideas and skills to improve your user experiences, an increased professional network, and memories of many useful conversations.

 Join our mailing list to ensure you don't miss out - be the first to hear important announcements and event news.

 Jonathon Colman is a Webby Award-winning UX content strategist at Facebook.

-Jane has worked as a UX in The City, in start ups, at agencies, in government at GDS and is now Head of UX at The Telegraph.
+Jane has worked as a UX in The City, in start ups, at agencies, in government at GDS and is now design director at MOO.